Michael-Masas/todo/README.md

 # todo

-Use the Shell installaer to download the chart and install it to your own chartmuseum container
+Use the Shell installar to download the chart and install it to your own chartmuseum container